 Not one amateur will play the weekend at the U.S. Senior Open

-Exactly 60 players (all professionals) made the cut at the U.S. Senior Open, which came at 1-over 141 and matched the lowest in championship history (2017).
-But for the first time since 2003, and the second since the championship began in 1980, no amateurs will play the final 36 holes.
+For the first time since 2003, and the second since the championship began in 1980, no amateurs will play the weekend.

 After 18 holes at the Warren Course at Notre Dame in South Bend, Ind., USGA champions Mike McCoy and Sean Knapp were the leading amateur players, but neither had played a particularly stellar round.
 After opening with 1-over 71, Knapp returned a 78 while McCoy came back with a second consecutive 71.